 Product photography does not require stabilization in the lens nor in the camera.
 Stability is provided by the tripod or the column stand.
 Image stabilization is most important in situations where there is not enough light and a very low shutter speed is required or a high focal length is applied without a tripod.
 You can read more on this question in our “Complete guide to product photography”.

 Modern cameras offer several options of lens aberration correction.
-Among them, three are worth-discussing.
+Among them, four are worth-discussing.